rhettchase/django-custom-user/README.md

 ### Project Description

 This Django built web app utilizes Django custom user model named CustomUser.
-The app works with Django Admin.
+The app works with Django Admin and includes user registration, login and logout.
+It is styled using Flowbite.

 ### Author: Rhett Chase